6 Things to Do Before You Walk Out of a Job

 Stay composed and professional

-For whatever reasons you have for walking out of your job, remaining professional during your hiring manager will help you land it.
-A way to remain professional is never to talk negatively about anyone from your previous company.
+For whatever reason you have for walking out of your job, remaining professional during your interview will help you land the position.
+A way to remain professional is to never talk negatively about anyone from your previous company.

 Hiring managers want to know that you can take a painful experience and not let it bring you down.